Can I Withdraw My TRS Contributions?

 Your refund from TRS is a lump-sum distribution of the contributions and interest in your account.
 The taxable portion of your refund is subject to federal and Georgia taxes.
 To defer taxation, you may elect a direct rollover of the taxable funds in your account to:

 If you do not elect a rollover, federal tax law requires that TRS withhold 20% federal tax from the taxable portion of your refund.
-You may also be required to pay an additional 10% federal tax if you are younger than age 59.5 when you withdraw your funds.
+You may also be required to pay an additional 10% federal tax on early distribution when you separate from service before the year on which you reach 55.

 TRS will not withhold the additional 10%.
 However, you will pay this tax at the time you complete your federal tax return for the year in which you receive your refund.
 Georgia tax withholding from your refund check is not mandatory and may be paid when you file your Georgia tax return.